-Read the news and you'll see how Congress and most state legislatures have devolved into what storied political consultant Joe Scarola describes as "two armed camps".
+Read the news and you'll see how Congress and most state legislatures have devolved into what the late political consultant Joe Scarola describes as "two armed camps".
 That's because since the 1990 census -- the first of the personal computer era -- precise political gerrymandering has created increasingly safe legislative and congressional districts.
 Which means that for two decades most lawmakers haven't had to reach across the aisle -- neither in the Capitol nor in their districts.

 It's as if they've forgotten how.
 Or never learned.

 Fortunately a few of us were involved in GOP races in the era before Reagan and Gingrich, before Excel (and Lotus and and VisiCalc before that) and before Republican-controlled reapportionment.
 Back then, winning in Democrat districts was both essential and routine.